As I do for every country here on the blog, I've created a post full of fun facts about Croatia. Check it out!

-39. Since more tourists are discovering all that Croatia has to offer, their tourism industry now accounts for 15% of the country’s GDP.
+39. Since more tourists are discovering all that Croatia has to offer, the tourism industry now accounts for 15% of the country’s GDP.

-40. The women on the Croatian island of Susak hold the honor of having the only traditional costume in Europe which is above the knee.
+40. The women on the Croatian island of Susak hold the honor of having the only traditional dress in Europe which is above the knee.

 42. The literary tradition of Croatia dates back to 1100 when a stone monument inscribed with the Glagolitic script was dedicated.
 The first book printed in the Croatian language was a liturgical text which was printed in 1483.

 43. The Zinfandel grape, one of the most sought-after and appreciated in the world, originated in Croatia.
 This has been scientifically proven through its DNA.